UMM-CSci-Systems/Segmented-file-system-client/README.md

 In this protocol there are essentially two kinds of packets

--   A header packet with a unique file ID for the file being transfered, and the actual name of the file so we'll know what to call it after we've assembled the pieces
+* A header packet with a unique file ID for the file being transfered, and the actual name of the file so we'll know what to call it after we've assembled the pieces
--   A data packet, with the unique file ID (so we know what file this is part of), the packet number, and the data for that chunk.
+* A data packet, with the unique file ID (so we know what file this is part of), the packet number, and the data for that chunk.

 Each packet starts with a status byte that indicates which type of packet it is:

--   If the status byte is even (i.e., the least significant bit is 0), then this is a header packet
+* If the status byte is even (i.e., the least significant bit is 0), then this is a header packet
--   If the status byte is odd (i.e., the least significant bit is 1), then this is a data packet
+* If the status byte is odd (i.e., the least significant bit is 1), then this is a data packet
--   If the status byte's second bit is also 1 (i.e., it's 3 mod 4), then this is the *last* data packet for this file.
-They could have included the number of packets in the header packet, but they chose to to mark the last packet instead.
+* If the status byte's second bit is also 1 (i.e., it's 3 mod 4), then this is the *last* data packet for this file They could have included the number of packets in the header packet, but they chose to to mark the last packet instead.
 Note that the last data packet (in terms of being the last bytes in the file) isn't guaranteed to come last, and might come anywhere in the stream including possibly being the *first* packet to arrive.

 The packet numbers are consecutive and start from 0.
 So if a file is split into 18 chunks, there will be 18 data packets numbered 0 through 17, as well as the header packet for that file (for a total of 19 packets).
 The file IDs do *not* start with any particular value or run in any particular order, so you can't assume for example that they'll be 0, 1, and 2.